-View density.
-We can all see how many views videos attract over time but view density matters to YouTube.
+We can all see how many views videos attract over time but view density matters to Youtube.
 If your video receives a lot of views in a short space of time, it’s more likely to be pushed up the rankings.

-Description.
 Only the first 150 (approx) will be visible to people when they land on your page, so make sure these are well optimized.
-This is a great chance to create a backlink to your website.
+This is a great chance to create a back-link to your website.

-YouTube subtitles, closed captions and transcripts.
-Using these are going to allow your videos to be accesable to a wider audience and will score points with google.
+Using these are going to allow your videos to be accessible to a wider audience and will score points with Google.

-HD videos.
 HD quality videos should always be used when possible.
-Google will automatically create and serve lower quality versions depending on the users interenet connection.
+Google will automatically create and serve lower quality versions depending on the user’s Internet connection.

-Video annotations: Annotations allow you to add linkable text to a video; like notes, and imoportant calls to action, and links to related videos.
+Annotations allow you to add linkable text to a video; like notes, and important calls to action, and links to related videos.
 Don’t miss these important opportunities.

-Subscribes.
-If viewers subscribe to your channel after watching your video, then it indicates to YouTube as well as to Google that your video is useful and valuable to people.
+If viewers subscribe to your channel after watching your video, then it indicates to Youtube as well as to Google that your video is useful and valuable to people.

-Comments: Comments are a great way for YouTube to gauge the authority and relevance of your videos.
-These days there are a lot of spammers, so it is porbably best to only show approved comments.
+Comments are a great way for Youtube to gauge the authority and relevance of your videos.
+These days there are a lot of spammers, so it is probably best to only show approved comments.
 Make sure you set this up.